 What Is the Most Famous Poem by Shakespeare?

 A poem that may be considered one of, if not the most famous Shakespeare poems is Sonnet 18, or Shall I compare thee to a summer’s day (1609).
-This sonnet is filled with comparisons to show that his beloved cannot be compared because they are better than even most peoples’ favorite summer’s day.
+This sonnet is filled with comparisons to show that his beloved cannot be compared because she is better than even most peoples’ favorite summer’s day.

 Why Is William Shakespeare’s Poetry Still Important Today?